C1ean-dev/youTik/README.md

 ## Troubleshooting

-### YouTube API Quota Exceeded
+### YouTube API Issues

+#### Quota Exceeded
 If you see quota exceeded errors:
 1. Check your YouTube API key in `.env`
-2. Verify the channel ID is correct
-3. Monitor your API usage in Google Cloud Console
+2. Monitor your API usage in Google Cloud Console
-4. The system will automatically pause monitoring when quota is exceeded
+3. The system automatically pauses monitoring when quota is exceeded
-5. **Rate Limiting**: System includes automatic rate limiting (1 second minimum between API calls)
+4. **Rate Limiting**: Configurable minimum intervals between API calls (default: 1 second)
-6. **Quota Protection**: Monitoring stops completely when quota is exceeded to prevent further charges
+5. **Quota Protection**: Monitoring stops completely to prevent further charges

+#### Channel Resolution Failures
+If channels can't be resolved:
+1. Verify the handle format: `@ChannelName` (without spaces)
+2. Check if the channel exists and is public
+3. Try using the full URL format instead
+4. Some channels may have custom URLs that don't follow standard patterns

+#### Invalid Channel References
+Common issues:
+- **Wrong format**: Use `@handle` or full URLs, not just usernames
+- **Private channels**: Only public channels can be monitored
+- **Deleted channels**: Verify the channel still exists
+- **Custom URLs**: Some channels use custom URLs that may not resolve correctly

+### Operation Mode Issues

+#### Test Mode Not Working
+If test videos aren't processing:
+1. Ensure `PROCESS_TEST_VIDEOS_FIRST=true` in `.env`
+2. Check that `testVideos` array is populated in `config.js`
+3. Verify video URLs/IDs are valid and accessible

+#### Monitor Mode Not Starting
+If monitoring doesn't start:
+1. Check `OPERATION_MODE` is set to `monitor` or `both`
+2. Verify `channels` array has valid entries in `config.js`
+3. Ensure YouTube API key has proper permissions
+4. Check API quota hasn't been exceeded

+### Performance & Configuration

+#### Slow Channel Resolution
+- Channel resolution on startup can take time for many channels
+- Consider using direct channel IDs for faster startup
+- Handles are resolved once and cached per session

+#### Memory Usage
+- Processing multiple channels simultaneously increases memory usage
+- Consider running separate instances for different channel groups
+- Monitor system resources when processing many videos

 ### Verbose Logging
 To reduce log spam: